 The housing provider:

-- sets the rent in line with their agency’s policies
+- sets the rent in line with applicable policies

-- collaborates with the customer’s support provider to manage any tenancy or property issue, including antisocial behaviour
+- collaborates with the customer’s support provider to manage any tenancy or property issues, including antisocial behaviour.

 Case management plans

-At least 3 months before the end of the lease agreement, the support provider conducts a formal review of the case management plan in collaboration with the housing provider.
-The formal review determines if the customer stays in the program, or what strategies will be implemented to help them move into alternative accommodation.
+At least 3 months before the end of the lease agreement, the support provider conducts a formal review of the case management plan with the housing provider.
+The purpose of the review is to decide if the customer stays in the program, and/ or property and if not, considers other suitable housing options.